 So, out of all this I have made a few changes to this blog and set some goals for the year ahead:

-- Rather than concerning myself with numbers of visitors to this blog or increasing traffic, I want to keep in mind my main purpose in writing:
+• Rather than concerning myself with numbers of visitors to this blog or increasing traffic, I want to keep in mind my main purpose in writing:

 for me blogging is not primarily about how many visits I get or how well this website ranks on search engines.
-The purpose of my blogging is to write about walking with Christ in ordinary life. - I am modifying the layout to focus more on the ongoing story of faith, with minimal distractions.
+The purpose of my blogging is to write about walking with Christ in ordinary life.

-- I will do my best to keep the content of this blog Christ-honouring and faith-building.
+• I will do my best to keep the content of this blog Christ-honouring and faith-building.

-- I will try to honestly tell my own messy faith stories in the hope they may help you as you read them.
+• I will try to honestly tell my own messy faith stories in the hope they may help you as you read them.

 John answered, “A person cannot receive even one thing unless it is given him from heaven.
 You yourselves bear me witness, that I said, ‘I am not the Christ, but I have been sent before him.’
 The one who has the bride is the bridegroom.
 The friend of the bridegroom, who stands and hears him, rejoices greatly at the bridegroom’s voice.
 Therefore this joy of mine is now complete.
-He must increase, but I must decrease.”
+He must increase, but I must decrease.

 (John 3:27-30 ESV)